Code10x-letscodewithManju/Code10x-letscodewithManju/README.md

 🔗 [GitHub Repo](https://github.com/Code10x-letscodewithManju)

 **🟣 VAKIL (Work in Progress)**
-LLM + RAG + GNN powered legal assistant simplifying Indian law in multilingual formats.
+Virtual Assistant For Knowledge In Indian Law - An LLM + RAG + GNN powered legal assistant simplifying Indian law and Making Legal Knowledge Accessible to All.

 ---